Clinical Nurse Jobs at University of Florida with Visa Sponsorship

 SPECIAL INSTRUCTIONS TO APPLICANTS:

 The final candidate will be required to provide an official transcript to the hiring department upon hire.
 A transcript will not be considered "official" if a designation of "Issued to Student" is visible.
-Degrees earned from an education institution outside of the United States are required to be evaluated by a professional credentialing service provider approved by National Association of Credential Evaluation Services (NACES), which can be found at http://www.naces.org/
+Degrees earned from an education institution outside of the United States are required to be evaluated by a professional credentialing service provider approved by the National Association of Credential Evaluation Services (NACES), which can be found at http://www.naces.org/.

 HEALTH ASSESSMENT REQUIRED: